cauadomingos72/algoritmos_e_prog_UNIVALI/c++_exercicios/README.txt

+/header
-*All the codes on this folder is based on Linux*
+All the codes on this folder is based on Linux